APPLE TREE MUSIC

 Ian's music is characterised by appealing melodic and harmonic invention, careful structuring and skilful and original setting of texts.
 By turns beautiful and haunting, or energetic and rhythmical it is always approachable and enjoyed by performers and audiences alike.

-His large-scale works include: Dies Irae, a cantata of remembrance for three choirs, soloists and orchestra, The Pied Piper of Hamelin, a prize-winning entertainment for adult’s and children’s choirs, Air and Angels for baritone solo, choir, brass quintet, timpani and piano, and Ionian Mass, a secular work for mixed choir and piano.
+His large-scale works include: Dies Irae, a cantata of remembrance for three choirs, soloists and orchestra, The Pied Piper of Hamelin, an entertainment for adult and children’s choirs first performed by The Bach Choir, Air and Angels for baritone solo, choir, brass quintet, timpani and piano, and Ionian Mass, a secular work for mixed choir and piano.
 He has also written a wide variety of smaller-scale original works and arrangements for choirs of all types.